stopthatastronaut/StatusCakeDSC/README.md

 }
 ```

+You can use [createcredsfile.ps1](createcredsfile.ps1) to create securecreds files.
+This script will prompt for your credentials and drop them into `%ProgramFiles%\WindowsPowerShell\Modules\StatusCakeDSC`.

 More information on securing credentials with PSCredential Objects, see the [following link](https://docs.microsoft.com/en-us/powershell/dsc/securemof)

 ## A note on API keys and rate limits